India’s Hydrogen Purchase Obligation

 India's Hydrogen Purchase Obligation (HPO): What It Is, Why It Is Delayed, and When It May Finally Arrive

-Discussions around a draft green hydrogen consumption obligation framework have circulated in inter-ministerial consultations since 2021.
-Nearly five years on, it remains unnotified — making it the most consequential unresolved demand-side policy in India’s hydrogen sector, yet still absent from the statute book.
-Meanwhile, SECI has completed green ammonia auctions for roughly 0.7 MTPA across 11 completed auction rounds covering multiple fertiliser plants, with prices that came in roughly 25 to 50% below Northwest European rates.
-This article explains what the green hydrogen obligation in India actually proposes, why it keeps getting delayed by interministerial friction, and how the market is partially solving demand creation without it.
+Discussions about a draft green hydrogen consumption framework have been making the rounds in inter-ministerial meetings since 2021.
+Fast forward nearly five years, and we are still waiting for it to be officially notified.
+This makes it the most significant unresolved demand-side policy in India's hydrogen sector, conspicuously absent from the statute books.
+In the meantime, SECI has successfully wrapped up green ammonia auctions for about 0.7 MTPA across 11 rounds for various fertiliser plants.
+Interestingly, the discovered prices were roughly 25 to 50% lower than Northwest European rates.
+In this piece, we break down what India's green hydrogen obligation actually proposes, why inter-ministerial friction keeps causing delays, and how the market is stepping up to create demand on its own.

 Key Takeaways

-Industry and policy discussions around the early draft HPO framework reportedly considered a phased trajectory scaling toward ~10% by 2030, though the government has never publicly released a final official schedule.
-As of March 2026, it has not been notified as a statutory mandate.
-No ministry has publicly given a firm notification date.
+Industry and policy discussions around the early draft HPO framework reportedly considered a phased trajectory scaling toward roughly 10% by 2030, though the government has never publicly released a final official schedule.
+As of March 2026, it has not been notified as a statutory mandate, and no ministry has publicly given a firm notification date.

-The India Hydrogen Alliance (IH2A), in a formal submission to the government in May 2025, proposed 10% HPO for all existing refinery and ammonia plants and 100% HPO for all new or expanded plants by 2030.
-IH2A estimates that without HPO and demand-side support, the combined USD 80 billion in announced hydrogen-related investments in India is at risk of becoming stranded.
+In a formal submission to the government in May 2025, the India Hydrogen Alliance (IH2A) proposed a 10% HPO for all existing refinery and ammonia plants alongside a 100% HPO for all new or expanded plants by 2030.
+IH2A estimates that without an HPO and demand-side support, the combined USD 80 billion in announced hydrogen-related investments in India is at risk of becoming stranded.

-The SIGHT Mode 2A auctions completed by SECI in August 2025 demonstrated that market-based demand aggregation can substitute partially for a statutory HPO — but only for the specific fertiliser plants covered by the tenders.
-The rest of India’s existing ammonia plants and refineries remain outside any mandatory green hydrogen commitment.
+The SIGHT Mode 2A auctions completed by SECI in August 2025 demonstrated that market-based demand aggregation can partially substitute for a statutory HPO, but only for the specific fertiliser plants covered by the tenders.
+The rest of India's existing ammonia plants and refineries remain entirely outside any mandatory green hydrogen commitment.

-The core delay in HPO notification is interministerial in nature.
-MNRE owns the mandate, but the Department of Fertilisers, MoPNG, the Ministry of Finance, and DPIIT all have legitimate stakes and concerns regarding cost impacts.
-The Energy Conservation (Amendment) Act 2022 provides a potential statutory basis, but the political economy of who bears the green premium cost remains the binding constraint.
+The core delay in notifying the HPO is largely inter-ministerial.
+While MNRE owns the mandate, the Department of Fertilisers, MoPNG, the Ministry of Finance, and DPIIT all have legitimate stakes and serious concerns regarding cost impacts.
+The Energy Conservation (Amendment) Act 2022 provides a potential statutory basis, but the political economy of who ultimately bears the green premium cost remains the binding constraint.

-CBAM is changing the fertiliser sector’s incentive structure for green ammonia.
-From January 2026, CBAM’s financial phase begins for covered fertiliser products including ammonia and urea imported into the EU.
-Green ammonia has near-zero CBAM exposure.
-For export-oriented fertiliser producers, the commercial case for green ammonia is building independently of the HPO.
+CBAM is fundamentally changing the fertiliser sector's incentive structure for green ammonia.
+From January 2026, CBAM's financial phase begins for covered fertiliser products (including ammonia and urea) imported into the EU.
+Because green ammonia has near-zero CBAM exposure, export-oriented fertiliser producers are seeing a commercial case build for green ammonia quite independently of the HPO.

-2021 Year early HPO framework discussions began — nearly five years on, it remains unnotified
+2021 Year early HPO framework discussions began, yet nearly five years on, it remains unnotified.

-0.7 MT Per annum of green ammonia capacity awarded in SECI SIGHT Mode 2A auctions
+0.7 MT Per annum of green ammonia capacity successfully awarded in SECI SIGHT Mode 2A auctions.

-USD 80bn In announced hydrogen investments at risk without firm demand signals, per IH2A May 2025
+USD 80bn In announced hydrogen investments currently at risk without firm demand signals (per IH2A, May 2025).

-₹49.75 Per kg — lowest subsidized green ammonia tariff discovered in SIGHT Mode 2A auctions
+₹49.75 Per kg: the lowest subsidized green ammonia tariff discovered in the SIGHT Mode 2A auctions.

 What the Green Hydrogen Obligation in India actually proposes

-The Hydrogen Purchase Obligation is a demand-side mandate modelled on the Renewable Purchase Obligation that successfully drove renewable energy adoption in India’s power sector.
+The Hydrogen Purchase Obligation is a demand-side mandate directly modelled on the Renewable Purchase Obligation that so successfully drove renewable energy adoption in India's power sector.
 Just as the RPO requires distribution utilities and large consumers to source a minimum percentage of their electricity from renewables, the HPO would require specified industries to source a minimum percentage of their hydrogen requirements from green hydrogen.
-While industry commonly uses the term HPO, the final notified mechanism may be framed legally as a Green Hydrogen Consumption Obligation (GHCO) or minimum clean hydrogen share requirement.
+While the industry commonly uses the term HPO, the final notified mechanism may ultimately be legally framed as a Green Hydrogen Consumption Obligation (GHCO) or a minimum clean hydrogen share requirement.

-The initial focus covers two sectors: petroleum refining and fertiliser production.
-These are the two largest consumers of hydrogen in India.
-The country’s domestic ammonia demand is approximately 17 to 19 million tonnes annually.
-Because hydrogen constitutes only ~17.6% of ammonia by mass, this 17–19 MTPA ammonia demand translates into much lower pure hydrogen demand.
-Total pure hydrogen consumption is roughly 6 to 7 million tonnes per year, with fertilisers accounting for over 50% of this demand (primarily for urea synthesis) and refineries accounting for most of the remainder (for desulphurisation of petroleum products).
+Right now, the initial focus is squarely on two major sectors: petroleum refining and fertiliser production.
+These happen to be the two largest consumers of hydrogen in India.
+The country's domestic ammonia demand is approximately 17 to 19 million tonnes annually.
+Because hydrogen constitutes only around 17.6% of ammonia by mass, this 17 to 19 MTPA ammonia demand translates into a much lower pure hydrogen demand.
+Total pure hydrogen consumption is roughly 6 to 7 million tonnes per year, with fertilisers accounting for over 50% of this demand (primarily for urea synthesis) and refineries accounting for most of the remainder (for the desulphurisation of petroleum products).

-Industry and policy discussions around the early draft HPO framework reportedly considered a phased trajectory scaling toward ~10% by 2030, though the government has never publicly released a final official schedule.
-A 10% HPO across these two sectors would mandate roughly 0.6 to 0.7 million tonnes of green hydrogen per year by 2030.
-This represents a substantial portion of the National Green Hydrogen Mission’s domestic consumption target of 1.5 MTPA by 2030.
+If we look back at early draft discussions, the plan was reportedly to gradually scale up to a 10% mandate by 2030.
+However, the government hasn't yet published a final, official timeline.
+A 10% HPO across these two sectors would effectively mandate roughly 0.6 to 0.7 million tonnes of green hydrogen per year by 2030.
+That represents a very substantial portion of the National Green Hydrogen Mission's domestic consumption target of 1.5 MTPA by 2030.

 The Demand Creation Map